What It Means To Have A Sex Dream About Your Husband’s Married Co-Worker

 WHY did you dream about that guy from the grocery store yesterday?
 WHY was he wearing a top hat and nothing else?!
 What does it mean?
-Do you have to tell your boyfriend?
-Are you actually into the weird grocery store guy?!

 If you have your own sex dream you'd like analyzed, feel free to submit to email@example.com.

 This week we have 20-year-old Alyssa* who dreamed about having sex with her husband’s married co-worker:

 I had a dream last night that seemed to last all night long… and it was a sex dream about a married man my husband works with.
 I’m really not sure what to think of this.

 I can’t be all that specific, as it lasted so long, and locations and things were different.
 I remember being in a cabin-like place, a candle-lit restaurant and also in a car during the dream.

 In this dream, he was married as he is in real life, and he was nervous about cheating at first, but the sex happened multiple times throughout the dream.

 I saw this man today and could barely look at him after the dream I had.

 Oh, yes.
 It’s very difficult to look someone in the eye after you’ve been down and dirty with them the previous night… in your dream!

 When this happens, try to remember that the dream wasn’t necessarily about the person, but rather about what that person represents.